tinyplex/tinybase/site/guides/1_the_basics/5_listening_to_stores.md

 - Listen to a Row with the addRowListener method.
 - Listen to Cell Ids with the addCellIdsListener method.
 - Listen to a Cell with the addCellListener method.
+- Listen to invalid Cells with the addInvalidCellListener method.

 You can also listen to attempts to write invalid data to a Cell with the addInvalidCellListener method.